History of the Polish Air Force

-This article is about the history of the Polish Air Force.
+The Polish Air Force, the aerial warfare branch of the Polish Armed Forces, traces its origins to the second half of 1917 and was officially established in the months following the end of World War I in 1918.

 1918–1922

 The history of the Polish airforce began at the end of World War I. In 1918, some aircraft escadres were created within the Polish units in allied countries.
 In Russia, one escadre was created within the Polish I Corps of General Józef Dowbor-Muśnicki, then disbanded along with the Corps in May 1918.
 In France, seven escadres were created within the army of General Józef Haller (three Breguet XIV: nos.
 39, 59, 66, three Salmson 2: nos 580, 581, 582 and one Spad VII no.162).
 They returned to Poland, equipment intact, in May 1919.

 Military aviation in free Poland started even before officially acknowledged date of regaining independence (11 November 1918).
 Poland was under German and Austro-Hungarian occupation until the armistice, but the Poles started to take control as the Central Powers collapsed.
 Initially, Polish air force consisted of mostly German and Austrian aircraft left by former occupants or captured from them, mostly during the Greater Poland Uprising.
 They were first used in a conflict with Ukraine around Lwów (now Lviv) in late 1918.
 On 2 November Polish units took over an airfield Lewandówka in Lviv, and on 5 November 1918 pilot Stefan Bastyr performed the first combat flight of Polish aircraft (Oeffag C.II).
 Other actions included the retaliatory bombing of an airfield in Frankfurt (Oder) on 9 January 1919 by LVG C.V aircraft during the Greater Poland Uprising.

 From early 1919 Poland was involved in the war with Soviet Russia and started to buy aircraft abroad, both from former Central Powers and allied countries.
 By mid 1920 there were created 15 scout and 4 fighter squadrons (eskadra in Polish, Nos.
 1 to 19) and one bomber squadron (No. 21 destroyer squadron).
 They were actively used during Polish–Soviet War until a ceasefire in October 1920.
 Air combat was rare and most of Polish Air Force activity was reconnaissance, light bombing and strafing, especially against Budyonny's cavalry.
 In that period, the Polish Air Force consisted of a variety of British, French, German, Austrian and Italian aircraft of World War I era.
 A bulk were reconnaissance and light bomber aircraft; most numerous were: Breguet 14 (158 in total), LVG C.V (151), Bristol F.2 Fighter (106), AEG C.IV (91), SVA.10 (86), Rumpler C.I (84), DFW C.V (63), Salmson 2 (53).
 In lesser numbers there were used, among others, DH-9, Albatros aircraft (C.I C.VII, C.X, J.I), Hannover CL.II, Hansa-Brandenburg C.I, Halberstadt CL.II Main fighters used were: Fokker D.VII, SPAD VII, SPAD XIII, Oeffag D.III, Ansaldo Balilla, Albatros D.III, Sopwith Dolphin, Fokker E.V (D.VIII).